-Larry Dougherty (“DOCK-er-tee”) is a special counsel and litigator with Foley & Lardner LLP.
-He handles complex commercial litigation in federal and state courts with a focus on business disputes, civil and criminal appeals, and intellectual property litigation.
+Larry Dougherty (“DOCK-er-tee”) is a special counsel with Foley & Lardner LLP.
+He litigates complex commercial cases in federal and state courts with a focus on business disputes, civil and criminal appeals, and intellectual property litigation.
 Larry’s clients include executives, directors, inventors, investors, and their public and private companies in the following industries: health care, financial services, home building, and commercial real estate.
-He is a member of the Business Litigation & Dispute Resolution, Intellectual Property Litigation, and Appellate Practices.
+He is a member of the Business Litigation & Dispute Resolution, Appellate, and Intellectual Property Litigation Practices.

 Larry’s litigation skills have earned him the highest possible peer review rating of AV® Preeminent™ by Martindale-Hubbell ever since his first evaluation.
-He has tried cases as first-chair counsel, argued appeals in federal and state courts, managed discovery teams, and resolved cases through settlement and mediation.
-He helps his clients resolve complex litigation problems, to let them focus on business.
+He has tried cases as first-chair counsel, argued appeals in federal and state courts, managed discovery teams, and resolved cases through settlement, arbitration, and mediation.
+He helps clients quickly resolve complex cases, to let them focus on business.

 Clients praise the quality of Larry’s work.
 Sample comments:

 “We were pleased as to both the result obtained and the manner in which the case was handled, including constant communication with us . . . .”